Albuquerque Motorcycle Accident Lawyers Serving Injured Clients in New Mexico and Texas

 How much time do you have to file a motorcycle accident lawsuit in Albuquerque?
 Under New Mexico law (N.M.
 Stat. § 37-1-8), a motorcycle accident victim has three years from the date of his or her injury to file a personal injury lawsuit.
 This three-year time window is the statute of limitations.

 If you suffered a catastrophic personal injury, then you should get started on your case as soon as possible with the help of an experienced attorney.
 Failing to file your lawsuit within the three-year statute of limitations typically means that you lose your right to seek compensation through a civil claim.

 In other jurisdictions, these rules and laws may be different.
 Our attorneys are familiar with laws in both Texas and New Mexico.

 Seek Advice from Experienced Albuquerque Motorcycle Accident Lawyers

 Were you recently injured in an Albuquerque motorcycle accident?
 You should not have to pay the price for another person’s negligence.
 Motorcycle crashes in New Mexico can be devastating, and it is important to hold the careless or reckless party who caused the crash responsible for your injuries.
 An aggressive Albuquerque motorcycle accident lawyer can assist with your claim.
-Contact FCHC to tell us your story.
+Contact FCHC online or call us at (800) 433-2408 to tell us your story.